Jim Mattis: 2020 George Floyd protests

 On June 3, 2020, Mattis issued a statement to The Atlantic in which he criticized President Donald Trump and his policies during the George Floyd protests.
 He berated Trump for deliberately trying to cause division among the American people and advocating military action to "dominate" the country's protests.
 "Militarizing our response, as we witnessed in Washington, D.C., sets up a conflict—a false conflict—between the military and civilian society, and diminishes the trust and constitutional relationship between the armed services and the civilian population they support", he wrote.
 Mattis called for reunification among the people, regardless of the president, to preserve the welfare of society, and its future.

 Mattis wrote that Trump was "the first president in my lifetime who does not try to unite the American people—does not even pretend to try.
 Instead, he tries to divide us".
 He added that America is "witnessing the consequences of three years without mature leadership".
-He called for accountability for "those in office who would make a mockery of our Constitution."
+He called for accountability for "those in office who would make a mockery of our Constitution".
 He concluded, "Only by adopting a new path—which means, in truth, returning to the original path of our founding ideals—will we again be a country admired and respected at home and abroad."

 Personal life

-A bachelor for his entire professional career, Mattis married physicist and business executive Christina Lomasney in June 2022.
+A bachelor for his entire professional career, a now-retired Mattis married physicist and business executive Christina Lomasney in June 2022.
 He has no children.
-He previously proposed to a woman, but she called off the wedding three days before it was to occur, after colleagues talked him out of leaving the Marine Corps for her.
+He had previously proposed to a woman, but the wedding was called off three days before it was to occur, after colleagues talked him out of leaving the Marine Corps for her.
 He was nicknamed "The Warrior Monk" because of his bachelorhood and lifelong devotion to the study of war.
 An avid reader, he has 7,000 books in his private library, and has recommended Marcus Aurelius's Meditations as the one book every American should read.
+Mattis describes Robert Heinlein's Starship Troopers as one of the reasons for implementing training simulators for infantrymen.

 Mattis was inducted into the Sons of the American Revolution on July 13, 2021.

-Mattis is a Catholic, and has been described as "devout" and "committed."
+Mattis is a Catholic, and has been described as "devout" and "committed".
 During the 2003 Iraq invasion, he often prayed with general John F. Kelly on Sundays.
 The Trump transition team's formal biography of Mattis described him as "the living embodiment of the Marine Corps motto, Semper Fidelis."
 He has declined when asked by reporters to discuss his faith in public.
 In a 2003 PBS interview, Mattis recalled how his Marines followed advice from his chaplain on gaining the support of Iraqi citizens:

 On the suggestion of my Catholic chaplain the Marines would take chilled drinking water in bottles and walk out amongst the protesters and hand it out.
 It is just hard to throw a rock at somebody who has given you a cold drink of water and it's 120 degrees outside.